jundalisay/superb/content/en/research/indian/yoga/book-2/chapter-02.md

 ---
-title: "Yoga"
+title: "Eight Means of Yoga"
-heading: "Chapter 1 of Yoga Sutras Simplified"
+heading: "Chapter 2 Book 2 of Yoga Sutras Simplified"
 date: 2022-01-31
 author: "Patanjali"
 description: ""
 image: "/covers/yoga.jpg"
-linkb: "/research/indian/yoga/book-1/chapter-01"
+linkb: "/research/indian/yoga/book-2/chapter-01b"
-linkbtext: "Chapter 1"
+linkbtext: "Chapter 1b"
-linkf: "/research/indian/yoga/book-1/chapter-02"
+linkf: "/research/indian/yoga/book-3"
-linkftext: "Index"
+linkftext: "Book 3"
 icon: "/flags/in.png"
 ---

-29. The eight means of Yoga are:
+29. The 8 means of Yoga are:

-- the Commandments
+1. the Commandments
-- the Rules
+2. the Rules
-- right Poise
+3. right Poise
-- right Control of the life-force
+4. right Control of the life-force
-- Withdrawal
+5. Withdrawal
-- Attention
+6. Attention
-- Meditation
+7. Meditation
-- Contemplation.
+8/ Contemplation.

 These eight means are to be followed in their order, in the sense which will immediately be made clear.